megnergit/TimeSeries_FluForecast_TS2/README.md

- From the historical record of the visits to the doctor's office for flu in the past, we will forecast the numbers of such visits in the future.
+ From the historical record of the visits to the doctor's office for flu in the past, we will forecast the numbers of such visits in the coming season.

  ## 3. Data

  1. The historical record of the visits to the doctor's office over a week, starting from 2009 and ending in 2016.

- 2. The data above come with the Google search records related to a flu.
+ 2. The data above come with the Google search records related to flu.
 The keywords and the number of searches are tabulated for each week.